jtlap/nt2/doc/source/sdk/functor/rationale.rst

 |nt2| provides hundred of functions ranging from simple arithmetic operations to
 high level mathematical transformation.
 All those functions are bound to be called on a large spectrum of types.
-It is then critical to be able to both control which types a function can handle, emit graceful error messages in case of type mismatch and to allow developers to extends those functions by adding types support or creating entirely new functions.
+It is then critical to be able to both control which types a function can handle, to emit graceful error messages in case of type mismatch and to allow developers to extends those functions by adding types support or creating entirely new functions.
 This section describes the technical choices made to handle those constraints in |nt2|.

 .. note::
-  An in-depth tutorial on how to define a custom function is available and cover some implementation details that we omit here for clarity.
+  An in-depth tutorial on how to define a custom function is available and covers some implementation details that we omit here for clarity.

   See: :ref:`howto_custom_function`